syabdullah/woocommerce-domain-names/readme.txt

 1. Install and activate [WooCommerce](https://wordpress.org/plugins/woocommerce/) plugin.
 Optionally install WooCommerce Subscriptions (recommended).
 2. Download, install and activate the [latest stable release](https://github.com/magicoli/woocommerce-domain-names/releases/latest).
 3. In WooCommerce settings > Domain names, fill Openprovider credentials and save.
 Setup margin, rounding and minimum price on the same page.
-4. Create a product, check "virtual" and "Domain name" in product data options and set the base display price (the actual price will be set for each order)
+4. Create a product,
+  * check "virtual" and "Domain name" in product data options
+  * set the base price to 0 or more (will be added to actual domain registration price).

 == Frequently Asked Questions ==